Llanybydder: Governance

-Local businesses
+Economy and employment

 Dunbia

 As of October 2012, Dunbia (Dungannon Meats) was the largest business in Llanybydder, an abattoir, providing around 650 jobs.
 Dunbia is based in Ireland and supplies meat to several supermarket chains.
 The Llanybydder depot specialises in Welsh lamb; the business was formerly known as "Oriel Jones"—a family-run business owned by a local farmer.
 Some 350 migrant workers, mostly Poles but also Slovaks and Czechs, have been employed there, and the presence of the Polish community has been identified as having an impact on the rural community, resulting in a report on substance abuse being commissioned by the Dyfed-Powys Drug Intervention Programme.

 At one time there were seven bakeries in the village, and at least ten pubs.
 As of 2012 only one bakery and three pubs remained.
 Other businesses include cafes, farmers' co-operatives, a post office, a solicitor's practice, and a hotel in the village square.
 The National Farmers Union also has a small office in the village.